djfeistel/LASR/README.md

-## LASR: Lineage Aggregation for SARS-CoV-2 using Recursion
+## TRACE: Tracking and Reporting Aggregated COVID-19 Emergences
-LASR aggregates all known SARS-CoV-2 lineages based on their closest parent, as specified in the lineage.yml file from [outbreak.info](https://github.com/outbreak-info/outbreak.info/tree/master).
+TRACE aggregates all known SARS-CoV-2 lineages based on their closest parent, as specified in the lineage.yml file from [outbreak.info](https://github.com/outbreak-info/outbreak.info/tree/master).
 The process involves checking each lineage in lineage.yml to determine if it is included as a callout-group (COG) in a user defined file.
-If a lineage is not immediately identified in the COG file, LASR then recursively identifies the closest related parent that matches one listed in the COG file.
+If a lineage is not immediately identified in the COG file, TRACE then recursively identifies the closest related parent that matches one listed in the COG file.
 The final output is structured into three main columns, designed to facilitate further downstream analysis.
 You can read [how we use recursion](CallOutRecursion.md) more generally in the link.

 This methodology has been adopted by the National Wastewater Surveillance System [NWSS](https://www.cdc.gov/nwss/index.html) as part of its NWSS and Improved dashboard.